oblivioncth/Stexatlaser/README.md

 This tool was written in C++ 17 targeting Windows/Debian and has the following dependencies:

 **Common:**
- - Qt 5.15.2
+ - Qt6
- - Qxtended (my own personal Qt based library, see below)
+ - Qx
- - libsquish 1.15
+ - libsquish

 **Windows:**
  - Windows 10 SDK 10.0.19041.0 or later